kwmu4k/uni04/README.md

 ### ASM syntax example

 ```
-mov a b    // Hmmm comment
+mov a x    // Hmmm comment
 lda 7      // meow :3
-ldi b 21 a
+ldi x 21 a
 ```

 As you can see instead of `;` you use `//` and there are no `,` unlike most ASMs